Facilitating Exploration with Interaction Snapshots under High Latency

-\IEEEPARstart{T}{raditional} interactive data visualization systems assume that data can be processed quickly to support sub-second ``interactive latency''.
-This approach simplifies the design of the visualization UI, and ensures fluid direct manipulation interfaces that facilitate user data exploration~\cite{liu2014effects}.
-However, as interactive data visualizations are increasingly an integral part of big data analysis, the scale of the datasets and the necessary computational power has made it necessary to shift the data processing and storage to remote data management systems (e.g., a database).
-In such a client-server architecture, client interactions are translated into server requests that incur network and data processing delays.
-In this networked world, communication and data processing latency is a reality and must be addressed in the application design.
+Current interactive data visualization systems rely on fast response times to provide a good user experience.
+This approach simplifies the design of the visualization UI and ensures direct manipulation interfaces that facilitate fluid user data exploration~\cite{liu2014effects}.
+However, interactive data visualization is increasingly an integral part of big data analysis.
+The scale of the datasets and the required computational power has made it necessary to shift the data processing and storage to remote data\add{bases}\strike{management systems}.
+In such a client-server architecture, client interactions are translated into server requests that incur both data processing and network latency.
+Ensuring ultra fast response times in the face of all these latencies is often challenging if not impossible.
+The interface therefore should have a backup plan should the latency be high---the frontend needs to be resilient to high latencies.

-To reduce the latency introduced with this approach, traditional systems preload all the data into memory and process subsequent user interactions synchronously.
-Recent massive scale interactive data visualization systems \add{(such as imMens~\cite{liu2014effects}, MapD~\cite{mapd} and Graphistry~\cite{graphistry}) and progressive visualization systems \cite{hellerstein1997online, fisher2012trust, stolper2014progressive, fekete2015progressivis, zgraggen2016progressive}} address the issue of latency by fully embracing the client-server architecture, with each user interaction triggering a new request to the server.
-In addition to building faster backend systems to reduce processing time, they all leverage asynchrony in the visualization interface---users can manipulate the interface without waiting by sending requests \emph{asynchronously}.
-Each request is concurrently sent and evaluated by the server; the responses can then be rendered when received on the client.

-The benefits of including \emph{asynchronous interactions} in a visualization {\it system} are well established---asynchrony allows for the parallelization of interaction request handling, which reduces the overall system latency.
-However, from the user's perspective, it is less clear whether introducing asynchrony can improve the user's ability to correctly and efficiently use and understand the visualization system. \add{While there have been studies of the usability of specific asynchronous visualization systems (e.g., \cite{liu2014effects, fisher2012trust, zgraggen2016progressive, moritz2017trust}), to the best of our knowledge, there has been limited research on how users react to, and make sense of, asynchronous interactions in data visualizations in general.}

-This paper studies the question ``can users effectively interact with asynchronous visualizations?''
-To help answer this question, we first conducted two pilot studies to better understand factors that determine the usability of \asyncrend.
-The first pilot tests the effect of naively applying \asyncrend to a traditional (synchronous) interactive visualization, without changing the design.
-We find that this approach led to frustrating user experiences.
-In fact, participants adapted their behavior to the interface in a way that negates the asynchrony---participants waited until the interface responds to their previous interaction before triggering the next one.